parallelchain-io/parallelchain-docs/docs/concepts/staking/block_reward.md

 ### Delegator Reward

 Delegators share the newly issued rewards in proportion to their staked amount in the validator.
-In addition, the delegator rewards will be substracted for paying commission fee to the validator.
+In addition, the delegator rewards will be subtracted as a commission fee to the validator.
 The commission fee is set in the validator's setting.

-Consider there will be total amount of rewards `100 XPLL` issued to the validator `V` in next epoch. `V` has a commission fee `1%`, and one of its delegator, `D`, contributes `10%` of the total amount of stakes to `V`.
+Consider there will be a total amount of rewards `100 XPLL` issued to the validator `V` in the next epoch. `V` has a commission fee of `1%`, and one of its delegators, `D`, contributes `10%` of the total amount of stakes to `V`.

-Then in next epoch, `D` will be rewarded:
+Then in the next epoch, `D` will be rewarded:

 ```
 reward = 100 XPLL * 10% * (100% - 1%) = 9.99 XPLL